Repetitive transcranial magnetic stimulation policy

 This can be evidenced by, but not confined to:

-- high risk of harm to self or others
+an assessment of high risk of harm to self or others

-- incapacitating symptoms or distress (this may be evidenced by a highly disorganised state impacting on self–care and/or physical health, including inability to comply with treatment, resulting in a need for 24 hour care)
+incapacitating symptoms or distress (e.g. a highly disorganised state impacting on self–care and/or physical health, including inability to comply with treatment, resulting in a need for 24 hour care)

-- significant problems in initiating treatment, or continuing treatment, in another setting.
+significant problems in initiating treatment, or continuing treatment, in another setting

 What are reasonable supports for an inpatient stay while receiving rTMS?